Baby with a Montessori Mirror

 While they offer hours of entertainment, Montessori mirrors have many benefits for babies and toddlers alike, including the following:

-• Helps with Self Care Activities
+• Helps with Self-Care Activities

-A low mirror can allow a child to independently brush their teeth and comb their hair.
-Parents no longer need to do things for their child that the child is able to do for themself.
-Children learn to care for themselves from a young age and see how capable they are as they develop their skills.
+A low mirror can allow a child to brush their teeth and comb their hair independently.
+Parents no longer need to do things for their child that the child can do for themselves.

 • Promotes Facial Recognition

 Babies learn early on to recognize their mother’s and father’s faces, but introducing a Montessori mirror will help them discover their own image as well.
-Viewing their reflection will eventually create a familiar connection with themselves, creating a sense of comfort with the face looking back at them in the mirror.

 • Increases Concentration

 Let’s face it; babies’ attention spans are short, but with a Montessori mirror, you may be surprised to see how long your baby spends observing their body and facial movements.
-Young children find it fascinating to watch their bodies work, and it’s not uncommon for them to spend waking time watching themselves as they move.

 • Provides a Varied Prospective